MuhammadFarag/hello-kotlin/README.md

 println(Items.Builder.fromString("1,2,3").items.first()) // valid and does the same thing
 ```

 It seems that the primary difference between the two approaches (having or omitting the companion object name) is how you call it from Java.
-Without explicit naming you would use `Items.Companion.fromString(...)` with the name, you'd use `Items.Builder.fromString(...)`.
+Without explicit naming, you would use `Items.Companion.fromString(...)` with the name, you'd use `Items.Builder.fromString(...)`.

 Extending a companion object: